NinaYIC/flimGANE/README.md

 Getting started
 ----------------------------------------------------

-We have developed a simple version of GUI for demonstration, which can be downloaded [here](https://figshare.com/articles/dataset/Example_App_for_Chen_et_al_Communications_Biology/23659899).
+We have developed a simple version of GUI for demonstration, which can be obtained upon reasonable request.

 Contact